Ventricular Tachycardia (VT)

 of these conditions

-things if they affect your VT.
+these things if they affect your VT.

 Living with VT

-with your medical team.
+your healthcare team.

 When should I call my healthcare provider?